vphantom/vpweb/README.md

 # Vanilla+

-**WARNING: PROOF OF CONCEPT ONLY!**  An eventual version 1.0 is expected by 2023.
+**WARNING: CURRENTLY AT THE PROTOTYPE STAGE!**  An eventual version 1.0 is expected by 2023.
 This is a back-burner project for me as of 2022.

 [![license](https://img.shields.io/github/license/vphantom/vpweb.svg?style=plastic)]()
 [![GitHub release](https://img.shields.io/github/release/vphantom/vpweb.svg?style=plastic)]()